-David Halwig, IntelliVen Senior Principal and President of Mid-Atlantic Region, provides strategic services to senior executives and private companies.
+David Halwig, IntelliVen Co-Founder and President of Mid-Atlantic Region, provides strategic services to senior executives and private companies.
 He specializes in strategic transformation for companies seeking to move to the next stage of their evolution.
 Consulting services are crafted to individual needs and may include strategic planning, governance, compensation schemes, operations management, service offering definition, strategic client development, enterprise-wide leadership development or M&A activities.

 His approach encompasses a focused, immersion-style and has included interim C-level roles for client companies.
 A recurring theme is for strong, enterprise-wide accountability for key performance areas.
 He often establishes and sits on client boards.
 Outcomes have typically included significant improvement to executive operations, top line and bottom line growth and enhancement to the company’s value proposition and of their leadership experience.

-Previously, David spent over 25 years with KPMG LLC and KPMG Consulting, retiring in November 2001.
+Previously, David spent 25+ years with KPMG LLC and KPMG Consulting, retiring in November 2001.
 He was a general partner of the firm and served a broad array of advisory clients in the public and private sectors.
 He led various large-scale federal and commercial consulting practices with principal focus on technology, enterprise strategy, and operations.

 His last assignment with KPMG Consulting was as SVP – Public Sector, Latin America, where he was responsible for all government, university, health care, and not-for profit consulting services for Central and South America and the Caribbean Basin.
 In this role, he led business units in ten countries, had region-wide P&L responsibility, and was a member of the Latin American Management Committee.